mne-tools/mne-bids-pipeline/CONTRIBUTING.md

 `conda install -c conda-forge git-annex`

-Now, get the study template through git:
+Now, get the pipeline through git:

 `$ git clone https://github.com/mne-tools/mne-bids-pipeline.git`

-If you do not know how to use git, download the study template as a zip file [here](https://github.com/mne-tools/mne-bids-pipeline/archive/main.zip).
+If you do not know how to use git, download the pipeline as a zip file [here](https://github.com/mne-tools/mne-bids-pipeline/archive/main.zip).

 Finally, for source analysis you'll also need `FreeSurfer`, follow the